 Everyone has unique needs, personalities, and preferences that make them who they are.

-By setting clear boundaries, every individual is allowed to express their unique selves while still being a part of the family unit.
+By setting clear boundaries, every individual is allowed to express their unique self while still being a part of the family unit.

 Finally, boundaries are a way of showing love and respect to each other.
 They demonstrate that all individual’s feelings and beliefs are valid and must be respected.